Click to grab your free copy of our Garden Tools Cheat Sheet!

 Sphagnum Cuspidata

-Cuspidata is bright green in color and normally have uniform hanging stems.
-When dried the branches tend to bend backward.
+Cuspidata are bright green in color and usually have uniform hanging stems.
+When dried, the branches tend to bend backward.

 Sphagnum Sphagnum

 This moss has green leaves and red or brown branches.
-It is easy to recognize as it is the largest type of sphagnum moss and forms large hummocks and is the largest of the four.
+It is easy to recognize as the most significant type of sphagnum moss forms large hummocks and is the largest of the four.

 Sphagnum Subsecundra

-This type has round, swollen, curved branches and is often found in shades of copper, but also in green, red and yellow.
-It grows mostly in marshes.
+This type has round, swollen, curved branches and is often found in shades of copper but also in green, red, and yellow.
+It grows mainly in marshes.

 Uses for Sphagnum Moss

-- Sphagnum moss is also used as dressing for wounds due to its absorptive and acidic nature.
+• Sphagnum moss is also used as a wound dressing due to its absorptive and acidic nature.
 It inhibits the growth of bacteria.

 Plant Gallery